anthonyg56/AuNaturelCompany/README.md

 ---

 We look forward to welcoming you to The Au Natural Company and embarking on your beautiful hair journey with us!

+# Hi, I'm Anthony Gayflor

+I'm a Full-Stack developer based in Indianapolis, IN who specializes in TypeScript development.
+I'm passionate about creating robust web applications and exploring new technologies.

+Top language used in my repos
+Languages used in my public repos - TypeScript enthusiast 💙

+### 🛠️ Technologies & Tools I Use

+- React
+- Next.js
+- TypeScript
+- Postgres
+- Supabase
+- TailwindCSS
+- Tanstack Query
+- Hono
+- Bun
+- Node.js
+- Express
+- ... and more!